Pyotr Kachuro: Club career

-Kachura started his playing career at his hometown club FC Dinamo Minsk, the most successful team in Belarus having won the Belarusian Premier League a record seven times since it began in 1992.
-Kachura was part of the side which won the Belarusian Premier League in 1995.
+Kachuro started his playing career at his hometown club FC Dinamo Minsk, the most successful team in Belarus having won the Belarusian Premier League a record seven times since it began in 1992.
+Kachuro was part of the side which won the Belarusian Premier League in 1995.

-In July 1996, Sheffield United signed Kachura for £650,000.
+In July 1996, Sheffield United signed Kachuro for £650,000.
 He scored 14 goals in his first season as the Blades finished in fifth place in Division One and qualified for the Playoffs.
 However, the Blades lost 1–0 to Crystal Palace in the final at Wembley, with a last minute David Hopkin goal shattering United's promotion dream.
-Kachura was awarded for his performances by being given the 1996–97 player of the season award at Bramall Lane.
+Kachuro was awarded for his performances by being given the 1996–97 player of the season award at Bramall Lane.

 The following season he made just 16 appearances, due to injuries, as the Blades qualified for the playoffs once again by finishing in sixth place.
 This time they lost in the semi-finals, with Sunderland defeating the Blades 3–2 on aggregate, after the Blades had held a 2–1 lead going into the second leg.
-Kachura failed to score that season, but made amends in the next season, as he scored six goals in 16 appearances as the Blades failed to qualify for the playoffs by finishing in a disappointing eighth place, nine points from the playoffs.
-Kachura missed a large part of the season due to a punctured lung injury in the 4–0 home defeat to Sunderland.
+Kachuro failed to score that season, but made amends in the next season, as he scored six goals in 16 appearances as the Blades failed to qualify for the playoffs by finishing in a disappointing eighth place, nine points from the playoffs.
+Kachuro missed a large part of the season due to a punctured lung injury in the 4–0 home defeat to Sunderland.

 His final season in England saw him score three goals in 30 appearances as the Blades woeful start condemned them to a 16th-place finish, as Neil Warnock replaced Adrian Heath as manager in early December and rescued the Blades from relegation.

-In March 2000 Kachura was transferred to Chinese side Chengdu Wuniu on a free transfer.
+In March 2000 Kachuro was transferred to Chinese side Chengdu Wuniu on a free transfer.
 He stayed there for one season before re-joining his hometown club Dinamo Minsk in August 2000.

 International career

-Kachura made his debut for the Belarus national team on 25 May 1994, in a 3–1 loss against Ukraine in a friendly.
+Kachuro made his debut for the Belarus national team on 25 May 1994, in a 3–1 loss against Ukraine in a friendly.

 Coaching career

-After Kachura retired from playing, Kachura became a football coach.
+After Kachuro retired from playing, Kachuro became a football coach.
 His former club, FC Dinamo Minsk, appointed him in November 2006, but replaced him after the first match of the 2007 Belarusian Premier League season.